RichLin56/Semantic-Segmentation/README.md

 - __(Binary) Dice Metric__

 ## Logging
-- __info.log__ which logs what is happening and will be copied to your output directory after the script is done or stay in /Semantic-Segmentation/log/ if something cause the script to crash
+- __info.log__ which logs what is happening and will be copied to your output directory after the script is done or stay in `path/to/Semantic-Segmentation/log/` if something cause the script to crash
-- __Tensorboard__, files for logging with Tensorboard will be stored in the given output directory
+- __Tensorboard__, files for logging with Tensorboard will be stored in `path/to/output_dir/`

 ### Logging with Tensorboard
     $ activate pytorch_semseg
     $ tensorboard --logdir path/to/output_dir/

+## Train
+    $ cd path/to/Semantic-Segmentation/
+    $ activate pytorch_semseg
+    $ python train.py -c path/to/config.jsonc

+## Configuration through train_config.json
-All settings can be set via the config.jsonc file:
+The following settings for training can be configured through the train_config.json:
+- **Optimizer**
+  - All Optimizers from [torch.optim](https://pytorch.org/docs/stable/optim.html#algorithms) available
+  - Parameters as dictionary keys & values (`see below for example in config.jsonc` )
+- **Learning Rate Scheduler**
+  - All Learning Rate Schedulers from [torch.optim.lr_scheduler](https://pytorch.org/docs/stable/optim.html#how-to-adjust-learning-rate) available
+  - Parameters as dictionary keys & values (`see below for example in config.jsonc` )
+- **Augmentation**
+  - All Augmentation techniques described above available
+  - Transformations are executed from top to bottom (`see below for example in config.jsonc` )
+- **Data Processing**
+  - All data processing techniques described above available
+  - Transformations are executed from top to bottom (`see below for example in config.jsonc` )

+#### Example config.jsonc

       {
          "training":